-Candidates are under formal examination conditions from the moment they enter the room in which they will be taking their examination(s) until the point at which they are permitted to leave entered the examination room.
-If they do, this must be reported to the relevant awarding body Candidates must not open the question paper until the examination begins.
-If they do, this must be reported to the relevant awarding body (ICE 19.1)
+- Candidates are under formal examination conditions from the moment they enter the room in which they will be taking their examination(s) until the point at which they are permitted to leave.
+Any malpractice suspected or actual, from this point must be reported to the relevant awarding body (ICE 19.1) - Where a candidate is being disruptive, the invigilator must warn the candidate that he/she may be removed from the examination room.
+The candidate must also be warned that the awarding body will be informed and may decide to penalise them, which could include disqualification (ICE 24.1)